Transverse minimal foliations on unit tangent bundles and applications: Application to partially hyperbolic diffeomorphisms

 \subsection{Proof of Theorem \ref{teo.coroB}.}

-Using Theorem \ref{prop.dichotomy} and Theorem \ref{teo.enoughQG} it is enough to show that the approximating foliations $\cF^{cs}$ and $\cF^{cu}$ given by Theorem \ref{teo.BI} are minimal.
+Using Theorem \ref{prop.dichotomy}, Theorem \ref{teo.hsdffcase}, and Theorem \ref{teo.enoughQG} it is enough to show that the approximating foliations $\cF^{cs}$ and $\cF^{cu}$ given by Theorem \ref{teo.BI} are minimal.
 For this, it is enough to show that this is true for the branching foliations under the assumption that there are no vertical leaves for such foliations.

-To prove minimality, we proceed in a similar way as in \cite[\S 6.2]{BFFP2} (see also \cite[Proposition 3.15]{BFFP}) and we will assume some familiarity with those arguments.
-Assume there is a proper minimal $\cW^{cs}$ saturated set $\Lambda \subset M$ and consider $U$ a connected component of its complement.
-Note first that every such connected $U$ must contain a full unstable leaf inside.
-This is clear if $U$ is periodic because it is open and thus contains an unstable arc far from the boundary (iterating forward this arc accumulates in a full unstable far from the boundary).
-If $U$ were not periodic, iterating forward we get infinitely many disjoint subsets of $M$ with volume uniformly bounded below, a contradiction.
+Theorem \ref{teo.BI} shows that the collapsing map can be chosen to be a bijection between the sets of leaves of $\cF^{cs}$ and $\cF_{ws}$ (say), and the collapsing map preserves their homotopic properties.
+Therefore $\cF^{cs}, \cF^{cu}$ do not have vertical leaves by assumption.

-Since $\cF^{cs}$ is horizontal, the leaf space of $\wcF^{cs}$ is homeomorphic to the reals $\mathbb{R}$, and $\cF^{cs}$ blows down to a minimal foliation $\cZ$ \cite{Fenley2}.
-By Matsumoto's theorem \cite{Matsumoto} this foliation $\cZ$ has only planes and annuli leaves.
-Hence $\cW^{cs}$ has only planes and annuli leaves.
+Since $\cF^{cs}$ is horizontal, the leaf space of $\wcF^{cs}$ is homeomorphic to the reals $\mathbb{R}$, and $\cF^{cs}$ blows down to a minimal foliation (see \cite{Fenley2}).
+By Theorem \ref{teo.matsumoto} this foliation has only planes and annuli leaves.
+Hence $\cW^{cs}$ has only planes and annuli leaves (here, the topology of the leaf is, by definition, the topology of the quotient of the leaf in the universal cover by the deck transformations that fix the given leaf).

-Since every leaf of $\cW^{cs}$ is a cylinder or a plane, we can make an octopus decomposition of a component $U$ of the complement of $\Lambda$ and find curves in the boundary which allow us to get a solid torus made of leaves of the boundary of $U$ and some bands made of unstable leaves.
-Since there are no vertical leaves, this torus bounds a solid torus which is periodic and then a volume vs length argument produces a contradiction (see \cite[Proposition 5.12]{HPS}).
+Since every leaf of $\cW^{cs}$ is a cylinder or a plane and the foliation is $\RR$-covered we can argue exactly as in \cite[Proposition 8.3]{FP2} to get a contradiction with partial hyperbolicity (the quasigeodesic property is used in the proof of \cite[Proposition 8.3]{FP2} only to show that leaves are cylinders or planes).
 This completes the proof of minimality.